EranStarkLab/LearningToLearn/README.md

   - Parse a vector to sets of points, each of consecutive values.

 ### C Utilities
-These utility functions are operating system specific and require compiling in MATLAB (see section 'To run the code' above).
+These utility functions are operating system specific and require compiling in MATLAB (see section 'To run the code' below).
 - parsec.c
   - Parse a sorted array
 - zcs.c